History Files Nav bar

 Austria

-Only once the German Holy Roman Empire was unified and strengthened by Otto I did Austria begin to emerge with any identity of its own.
-Once the Habsburgs inherited the title, it became virtually indivisible from that of Holy Roman Emperor, and then Emperor of Austria.
+Only once the German Holy Roman empire was unified and strengthened by Otto I did Austria begin to emerge with any identity of its own.
+Once the Habsburgs inherited the title, it became virtually indivisible from that of Holy Roman emperor, and then emperor of Austria.
 However, reignal numbering for the Habsburgs in Austria itself was often different to that of the imperial title, due to the differing origins of the two bodies.

 15 BC - AD 445

-The region is part of the Roman Empire.
+The region is part of the Roman empire.

 c.445 - 451

-The Hunnic Empire controls the area.
+The Hunnic empire controls the area.

 c.451 - 488

-The Ostrogoths' territory now encompases the area.
+The Ostrogoths' territory now encompasses the area.

 488 - 568